Frequently Asked Questions

 Be sure to use the hashtag #ProtectNativeCulturePlate whenever you can!

 If I already own a personalized plate, can I keep it?

-If your personalized plate has six characters or less, you can keep your configuration.
+If your personalized auto plate has six characters or less, you can keep your configuration.
 The addition of the logo on the left side of the plate takes the place of the seventh character.
-Because of this, the maximum number of characters allowed on the plate is six.
+Because of this, the maximum number of characters allowed on the auto plate is six and motorcycle is five. .
 Your registration fees will include the cost of the personalization (your six chosen letters and/or numbers) plus the cost of the Protect Native Culture™ License Plate.